PH7NTOMXD/PMI/README.md

 Facts about PMI:

-1. PMI Was made in InstallForge
+1. PMI was made in InstallForge.

+2. The installer website is using a css framework called [Bulma CSS](https://bulma.io/).

 (More facts soon i just dont got any facts on my mind now 💀)